MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 > REQUIRED STATEMENT: Include the following statement to introduce the section:

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
-For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).
+For more information, see [Overview of the Security pillar](/azure/architecture/framework/security/overview).

 > This section includes identity and data sovereignty considerations.
 > Are there any security considerations (past the typical) that I should know about this?
 > Because security is important to our business, be sure to include your Azure security baseline assessment recommendations in this section.
 See https://aka.ms/AzureSecurityBaselines

-### Cost optimization
+### Cost Optimization

 > REQUIRED STATEMENT: Include the following statement to introduce the section:

-Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
-For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).
+Cost Optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+For more information, see [Overview of the Cost Optimization pillar](/azure/architecture/framework/cost/overview).

 > How much will this cost to run?
 See if you can answer this without dollar amounts.
 > Are there ways I could save cost?